 If you’re spending time in Southern Germany, be sure to check out the town of Ulm.
 Situated on the Danube River, Ulm is within view of Bavaria.
 It is also the birthplace of Albert Einstein as well as the town where you can find the highest church steeple in the world.
 Construction of the Ulmer Münster began in the 15th century, although work was only completed in the 19th century.
 Climb to the very top of the steeple, a whopping 768 steps, and you’ll be rewarded with breathing views and even a glimpse of the Alps.
 Walk along the river to find the Fischerviertel, or the Fisherman’s Quarter, for a historic view at life in the past.

-Bavaria’s second largest city is Nuremberg, a city that many people are familiar with.
-Nuremberg is associated with Hitler’s rallies in World War II but also with gingerbread and Christmas markets.
-This destination in Germany has a lot to offer, and you could easily spend several days just hitting the highlights of the city.
+Located about 170 km north of Munich, Nuremberg is a city that many people are familiar with.
+Bavaria’s second largest city is associated with Hitler’s rallies in World War II but also with gingerbread and Christmas markets.
+Nuremberg has a lot to offer, and you could easily spend several days just hitting the highlights of the city.
 Over a mile of the Nuremberg city walls still stand, as does the impressive castle.
 You’ll also find a variety of medieval churches, cathedrals and administrative buildings.
 The Tiergarten, or zoo, is a big hit with visiting families.
 Round out your trip by dining on some authentic grilled Nürnberger Rostbratwürste and the sweet gingerbread cookies called Lebkuchen.